reigningshells/ansible-scripts/guacamole-ubuntu/README.md

 When running the playbook completes, you will be able to access Guacamole at https://your.site.com/access/

+## Note

-Note: Before using, update hosts file and files/user-mappings.xml
+Before using, update hosts file and files/user-mapping.xml

+## Execute

 ansible-playbook --private-key /path/to/privatekey install_guac.yml